Pea Ridge Masonic College

 The Pea Ridge Masonic College was a private school located in Pea Ridge, Arkansas that offered a structured education in primary, secondary and collegiate levels.
 It served primarily as a normal college or teaching school, where students were taught to work as primary and secondary education teachers.
-It operated from 1874–1916, before being absorbed into the town's public primary and secondary schools.
+It operated from 1874 to 1916, before being absorbed into the town's public primary and secondary schools.

 History

 The beginning of the Pea Ridge Masonic College, also known as Mount Vernon Normal College, Pea Ridge Academy, Pea Ridge College and Pea Ridge Normal College, dates to 1860, when Rev. Elijah Buttram, a circuit-riding Methodist preacher, founded Buttram's Chapel east of Pea Ridge, the present site of Buttram's Chapel Cemetery.
 Between 1860 and 1874, educational services at the site were sporadic and led by volunteers and local clergy.